makkcg/Omarty-Backend/omartyapis/Financial/ShowFees.md

 ### **Requests & Responses**

 #### **1- Show Fees**
-to Create Payment records for this Block and its units in Data Base.
+to Show Fees for this Block Or user's units in Data Base.

 Request should include the header parameters
 ```http